 Helen is undoubtedly one of the best places to experience autumn in Georgia.
 Although this mountain town is located along the Chattahoochee River, it’ll make you feel like you’ve been transported to Germany!

-In fact, you can even find pop-up celebrations for Oktoberfest in Helen during the fall (Thursdays-Sundays in September and daily from Sept.
-29-Oct.30, 2022).
-While in Helen, some of the best places to spot fall foliage are on hiking trails in the area.
+While in Helen, you can spot some of the best foliage Georgia has to offer on hiking trails in the area.
 For example, don’t miss Raven Cliff Falls Trail, Anna Ruby Falls, and Dukes Creek Trail.

 10. Yonah Mountain

 Yonah Mountain is situated in the Chattahoochee-Oconee National Forest near both Helen and Cleveland, Georgia.
 It’s one of the best places to visit in Georgia in fall, thanks to the 4.2-mile Mount Yonah Trail.
-This hiking trail is definitely challenging due to the steep climb and drop-offs!

-With this in mind, remember to be cautious and to keep a safe distance from the edge.
 However, the stunning view at the top of the North Georgia Mountains makes it 100% worth the trek.
 Plus, you can always reward yourself after the hike with a wine tasting at the nearby Yonah Mountain Vineyards.

 Read More: The Best Treehouse Rentals in Georgia